EnderPanel/EnderPanel/README.md

 # EnderPanel

+# IMPORTANT RELEAES FOR ENDERPANEL ARE HERE THE RELEASES ON THIS PAGE ARE FOR THE APP: https://github.com/EnderPanel/Releases

 EnderPanel is a self-hosted, open-source control panel for running Minecraft servers with Docker.
 It provides server lifecycle controls, a web console, file and backup management, scheduled tasks, mod management, user accounts, two-factor authentication, and optional Playit networking.

 ## Requirements